How we're developing the Creative and Cultural Industries Strategy

 Culture Satellite Account – Government of Canada.
 (2018).
 Culture: Value in Our Lives, Value in Our Economy.
 Retrieved on March 25, 2019.
 Retrieved from https://www.canada.ca/en/canadian-heritage/corporate/publications/general-publications/culture-satellite-account.html.

-Culture’s contribution of 2.1% in Yukon’s economy compared to 2.8% in Canada’s shows there is significant potential for Yukon in this sector.
+Culture’s contribution of 2.1% in Yukon’s economy compared to 2.7% in Canada’s shows that there is significant potential for Yukon to grow this sector.
 A prosperous creative and cultural industries sector would not only strengthen our creative community, but also contribute to the development of other sectors such as tourism, small business, manufacturing and education.